varshapanda/Ecommerce-Follow-Along/README.md

 ### 3. Orders Page
 - A personalized **Orders Page** where users can:
+  - Upon selecting a product, users are redirected to this page to review and place an order for the selected items.
   - View their order history.
   - Access order-specific details dynamically.
 - Leverage APIs to fetch user-specific order data securely.